Reparameterization Proximal Policy Optimization: Introduction

+However, existing RPG-based approaches face two primary challenges.
+First, backpropagating through system dynamics is computationally expensive due to the calculation of dynamics Jacobians.
+Yet, prior on-policy methods lack a sample reuse mechanism (more specifically, reusing dynamics Jacobians): they discard costly dynamics Jacobians after a single policy update.
+Reusing these computationally expensive dynamics Jacobians could further boost RPG's sample efficiency and shorten the wall-clock training time of RPG-based approaches.
+Sample reuse is particularly desirable for learning RL policies in the real world with RPG, where data collection is time-consuming and fully utilizing each sample is paramount.

+Second, RPG is notoriously prone to optimization instability, often suffering from exploding or vanishing gradients in environments with non-smooth dynamics or long horizons~\cite{Gradientsarenotallyouneed,DoDiffGivebetterGradients}.
+Even with state-of-the-art (SOTA) variance reduction techniques, such as short-horizon rollouts in SHAC~\cite{SHAC} and entropy regularization in SAPO~\cite{SAPO}, we empirically observe that RPG suffers from training instability, as shown in Figure~\ref{fig:figure1}.
+This creates a dilemma: while sample reuse is desirable for efficiency, it inherently exacerbates optimization instability since it increases the update-to-data ratio, necessitating an explicit mechanism to constrain policy updates.

+In this work, we propose \textbf{Reparameterization Proximal Policy Optimization (RPO)} to address these limitations.
+First, we establish a principled sample reuse mechanism for RPG.
+This is achieved by demonstrating that, under sample reuse, RPG naturally aligns with a PPO-like surrogate objective via backpropagation through time (BPTT)~\cite{BPTT}, providing a unified framework for both on- and off-policy updates.
+This formulation enables RPO to achieve high sample efficiency.
+Second, to maintain stability even with sample reuse, RPO incorporates a clipped policy gradient mechanism tailored to the specific characteristics of RPG, which constrains updates driven by large importance weights.
+Furthermore, we enhance stability via an explicit KL divergence regularization term, as we empirically observe that clipping alone is insufficient.
+Finally, RPO remains fully compatible with and benefits from existing variance reduction methods for RPG.

+We conduct experiments on a suite of locomotion and manipulation tasks using two differentiable simulators, DFlex \cite{SHAC,AHAC} and Rewarped \cite{SAPO}.
+Experimental results show that RPO achieves superior sample efficiency and consistently achieves state-of-the-art performances across all tasks.
+We believe RPO's sample reuse mechanism holds great promise for future RPG-based applications in learning real-world RL policies, as utilizing each rollout trajectory to its full potential is clearly critical.

-In summary, our main contributions are: (i) we show that BPTT can be utilized to compute the on-policy and off-policy reparameterization policy gradients of a PPO-like surrogate objective, which enables stable sample reuse for RPG; (ii) based on this insight, we propose RPO, which enables stable and sample-efficient RPG-based policy learning, through multiple sample reuse, an importance weight clipped objective, and explicit KL regularization; (iii) we conduct experiments on a suite of locomotion and manipulation tasks on DFlex and Rewarped.
-Experiment results clearly demonstrate the superior sample efficiency of RPO and its strong performance.
+To summarize, our main contributions are: \textbf{(i)} We show that with the sample reuse mechanism, RPG is naturally linked to a PPO-like surrogate objective, providing a unified framework for both on- and off-policy updates. \textbf{(ii)} We propose \textbf{Reparameterization Proximal Policy Optimization}, which achieves stable and sample-efficient learning by synergizing sample reuse with a tailored importance weight clipping mechanism and explicit KL regularization. \textbf{(iii)} We conduct extensive experiments on a suite of locomotion and manipulation tasks using the differentiable simulators DFlex and Rewarped, demonstrating RPO's high sample efficiency and strong performance.